top of page

 Facts and Insights:

-The body naturally produces oxalates, with a significant portion excreted through urine.
+The body naturally produces some oxalates, with a significant portion excreted through urine.
 Understanding this process can inform dietary choices and preventive measures.

 Personal Strategies for Kidney Health: